US Electricity Markets 101

 RTOs use the ancillary services market to reward other attributes that are not covered in the energy or capacity markets.
 Ancillary services typically include functions that help maintain grid frequency and provide short-term backup power if a generating unit stops.

 Variation Across Regions

 Not all states fall neatly into one of these categories.
-Participation in RTOs and wholesale markets does not require retail customer choice or divestment of generation assets, and many states have chosen to embrace certain aspects of deregulation while maintaining some parts of regulation.
+Participation in RTOs and wholesale markets does not require retail customer choice or for local utilities to sell their power generation assets, and many states have chosen to embrace certain aspects of deregulation while maintaining some parts of regulation.